gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ~~~~~~~~~~~
 {: #sctp-dtls-chunk-structure title="DTLS Chunk Structure"}

-reserved: 5 bits
+reserved: 7 bits

 : Reserved bits for future use.

 R: 1 bit (boolean)

 : Restart indicator.
 If this bit is set this DTLS chunk is protected
-  with an restart DTLS Connection with the index indicated by the
-  DCI.
-If not set, then a traffic DCI is indicated.
+  with an restart DTLS Key context.
+If not set, then a traffic

-DCI: 2 bits (unsigned integer)

-: DTLS Connection Index is the lower two bits of an DTLS Connection
-   Index counter for the traffic or restart DTLS connection index.
-   This is a counter implemented in DTLS in
-   SCTP that is used to identify which DTLS connection instance that
-   is capable of processing any received packet or DTLS message over
-   an user message.
-This counter is recommended to be the lower part
-   of a larger variable.
-   DCI is unrelated to the DTLS Connection ID (CID) {{RFC9147}}.
+  DTLS Key context is indicated.

 Payload: variable length